acebuddyteam/gargula/README.md

 - Git script to display master branch

-- Git script to diplay commit status
+- Git script to display commit status

 - The Gargula PS1 styles (Inline-block by default and Inline styles)